 In case you want to explore Shiriziazaki’s surrounding areas, getting around by car is recommended.

-Also, there aren’t many restaurants around, so my advice is to buy meals in Mutsu city.
+Also, there aren’t many restaurants around, so my advice is to buy meals in Mutsu city, so we recommend you to spend about three days in Shimokita peninsula, which is actually plenty of things to see, such as the Osorezan Mountain.